Wetlands in Virginia

 6% of all wetlands are in the other physiographic provinces

 Wetlands are now a valued ecological resource in Virginia.
-They provide essential habitat, particularly for salamanders.
+They provide essential habitat, particularly for salamanders and frogs.
 Wetlands provide stormwater management services, capturing runoff during/after a storm before the rainwater reaches streams and erodes the channel.
-Isolated wetlands intercept nutrients as well as sediment, providing natural pollution control.

 a spotted salamander (Ambystoma maculatum) from a vernal pool at Bull Run Mountains Natural Area Preserve in February, 2023